-We give polynomial-size resolution proofs that commutativity, distributivity, and $x(x+1) = x^2 + x$ hold for a correctly implemented array multiplier.
+We give polynomial-size resolution proofs that commutativity, distributivity, and the identity $x(x+1) = x^2 + x$ hold for a correctly implemented array multiplier.
 We go on to give polynomial-size resolution proofs for general degree two identities.

 \paragraph{Proof Overview:} The main idea, common to our proofs for each circuit family including Wallace tree multipliers, is to start by branching according to the lowest order disagreeing output bit between the two circuits.
-In each of these branches, the subcircuit known as a \emph{critical strip} consists of the constraints on a small number of columns behind the disagreeing bit.
+In each of these branches, the subcircuit, which we call a \emph{critical strip}, consists of the constraints on a small number of columns behind the disagreeing bit.
 For a large enough choice of width this critical strip is unsatisfiable since the removed section of the tableau on the right does not have enough total weight to cause the disagreeing output bit.
 It then remains to refute each critical strip.

-Our proofs inside each critical strip cycle through three steps: branching on the values of input bits, propagating those values as far in the circuit as possible, then saving the resulting assignment to the variables on the boundary of the propagation.
+Our proofs inside each critical strip repeat three steps: (1) Branch on some of the input bits.
+(2) Propagate those values as far in the circuit as possible.
+(3) Save the resulting assignment to the boundary of the propagation.
 We call each of these boundaries a \emph{cut} in the circuit.
-We can think of the branching program as scanning the input bits, saving its progress with assignments to small cuts.

 These \emph{cuts} are sets of variables that, under any assignment, split the strip into a satisfiable and an unsatisfiable region.
-If our branching program holds a cut assignment that was propagated from an earlier portion of the circuit, then this cut assignment is consistent with this earlier subcircuit.
-But since the critical strip as a whole is unsatisfiable, this cut assignment must be inconsistent with the rest of the circuit.
-Using these cuts, we isolate a small unsatisfiable region in the critical strip that is easily refuted.
+If a cut assignment was propagated from an earlier portion of the circuit, then this cut assignment is consistent with an assignment to this earlier subcircuit.
+But since the critical strip as a whole is unsatisfiable, this cut assignment must be inconsistent with any assignment to the rest of the circuit.
+Using these cuts, we reduce the unsatisfiable region in the critical strip until it is trivially refuted.

 \update{One can view our proof as showing that the constraints within each strip form a graph of \emph{pathwidth} $O(\log n)$ which, by~\cite{DBLP:conf/uai/Dechter96}, implies that there is a polynomial-size ordered resolution refutation of the strip.
 In the case of commutativity, our argument implies that the constraint graphs for the strips can be combined to yield a single constraint graph of pathwidth $O(\log n)$.
 For the other identities, the orderings on the strips are different and the resulting constraint graphs only have small \emph{branchwidth} which, by~\cite{DBLP:conf/focs/AlekhnovichR02}, still implies that there are small regular resolution proofs of the other identities.
 Rather than simply invoke these general arguments, we give the details of the resolution proofs, along with more precise size bounds.}